ubc-library-rc/gis-ArcGIS-Storymap/content/embed_immersive.md

 nav_order: 16
 parent: Create a ArcGIS Online Storymap
 ---
-## Embed immersive content and media to the Storymap
+## Embed immersive content and media to the Story Map

 ### Sidecar